 Something interesting happened to you yesterday while you were having lunch with your friend Amy.
 Now you are telling the story to another friend who wasn't there.
-You have explained the situation and now you're starting to talk about the interesting thing that happened.
-You say:
+You say this as you start to talk about the interesting thing that happened.

 I waved to him but he didn't seem to recognize me.

 Join PhraseMix Premium or sign in to listen to this lesson and 1,836 others!

 When you're telling the interesting or important events in a story, you use the simple past tense: